sxcw/mks-blog-source/source/_posts/w11-day3.md

 date: 2016-08-10
 ---

-Today, we spent some time drawing out a mobile view mockup for the create form.
+Today, we spent some time drawing out a mobile view mock-up for the create form.
 This is what I will be working on tomorrow.
 So excited.

 ![Mobile View for Create form](/mks-blog/images/mobile-form.jpg)